Velachery: Air

 which is less traffic prone.
 The other way is to go via Guindy using the GST-Anna Salai(Mount Road) route which is more traffic prone and it is the longest route.
 There are direct Volvo buses between the airport and Velachery operated by MTC.
-Autos (Indian Taxi) and Taxicab ply between Airport and Velachery at a nominal cost of ₹ 200-250 (US$4–5).
-MTC buses also ply on this route but one has to break the journey and change buses.
+Auto rickshaws (Indian Taxi) and taxicabs between the airport and Velachery are available at a nominal cost of ₹ 200-250 (US$4–5).
+MTC buses also take this route but one has to break the journey and change buses.